-Many illnesses we attend to at our Melbourne Moonee Valley Specialist Centre are serious and debilitating for our patients.
-However, bowel cancer remains the most significant and life-threatening disease we treat.
-That’s why it’s important to explain the risks of developing lethal bowel cancer and what can be done to prevent it.
+Moonee Valley Specialist Centre provides specialist care for patients with bowel conditions of varying severity.
+Bowel cancer remains one of the most significant and life-threatening diseases we treat at our Melbourne clinic.
+It’s important to understand the risks of developing lethal bowel cancer and what can be done to prevent it.

-What is bowel cancer screening?
-(FOBT or colonoscopy)
+How does bowel cancer screening (FOBT or colonoscopy) work?

 Why do I need bowel cancer screening?